law973/recipe-page/README.md

 ### Continued development

-Working on this project has helped me to realize that I would like to continue working with ordered/unordered lists and tables more often so that I can become more familiar with their default structure so that I can style them faster.
+Working on this project has helped me to realize that I would like to continue working with ordered/unordered lists and tables more often so that I can become more familiar with their default structure and style them faster.

 ## Author